gabortill/angularjs-style-guide/README.md

 ## Service and Factory

 ### common
-1. All Services are singletons.
+1. All services are singletons.
 1. The value, factory, service, constant, and provider methods are all providers.
 They teach the Injector how to instantiate the services.

 ### difference